ChanChiHo/Dedup-Cloud-GUI-2/README.md

 - Adding 'Connecting' Label when connecting to server.
 - You can now see the filename of selected file and reset your selection in uploading page.
 - Remove the BigInteger from code to enhance performance.
+- Introducing of account system.
+The file that the user upload will not be viewed by other users.
+- Muti Threading of server.
+- Introduce timeout, client will not be able operate after certain time of doing nothing.
+- SSL Connection is used.
+With the script to import the truststore and generate public/private key.
+- Duplication of Client program and can be used together with origin one at the same time.